-Divorce.
-It’s not a pleasant topic, but it’s a reality for thousands of Americans each year.
-Beyond the emotional aspect of it, the logistics can be daunting.
-Typically during a divorce, one party will want to keep the marital property.
-This certainly is possible, but the person staying in the home will need to get their ex-spouse off of the mortgage loan, which can only be done through refinancing your home.
+Divorce is a reality for thousands of Americans each year, and the logistics can be daunting.
+Typically, during a divorce, one party will want to keep the marital property (like the house).
+This is certainly possible, but the person staying in the home will need to get their ex-spouse off of the mortgage loan, which can only be done by refinancing your home.
 Refinancing is something we do at Accunet all the time, but when it’s refinancing a home for divorce, it’s a little different.
 Basically, you have three options:

 Contact Accunet Mortgage today for help refinancing by divorce.